 Scientists Look For Antibiotic-Resistant Germs In Raw Sewage

 Humanity is rapidly approaching a post-antibiotic era.
-Overuse of these miracle drugs has contributed to the emergence of many bacterial strains that are resistant to once effective treatments.
+Overuse of these miracle drugs has contributed to the emergence of many bacterial strains that are resistant to once-effective treatments.

 Our interconnected world and bacteria's ability to quickly swap genes that confer resistance with distant relatives make mapping hotbeds of resistance especially important.